shen-leo/Eggonomics/README.md

 ## General Info
 This browser based web application to ...
-* Hello friends, my name is Leo.
+* Hi!
+My name is Jimmy and I am excited.

 ## Technologies
 Technologies used for this project: